 Most Sports Tweets Per Second: Twitter announced that 9,420 tweets per second were sent after Tebow's Jan.
 8, 2012 playoff overtime TD pass against the Pittsburgh Steelers.

 Pam Tebow’s Records :) gave birth to and raised the kid who achieved all those records above!
-And in affirmation of the God-given right to life of every precious child Pam Tebow also endorsed Colorado's personhood amendment and with her son starred in the #1 pro-life Super Bowl ad which generated $30 million worth of publicity for pro-life ministry:
+Mrs. Tebow did this after doctors had pronounced him a tumor and recommended she kill him to save her own life.
+(For the principles involved regarding Tim's life and what's referred to as the life-of-the-mother "exception", see AmericanRTL.org/life.)
+And in affirmation of the God-given right to life of every precious child, not just her own, of course, Pam Tebow also endorsed Colorado's personhood amendment and with her son starred in the #1 pro-life Super Bowl ad which generated $30 million worth of publicity for pro-life ministry:

 FLASHBACK: * Bob Enyart Burns OJ Memorabilia on Comedy Central: Really.
 Jon Stewart of The Daily Show used a then-current movie title to point out that we all know that O.J. murdered Nicole Brown Simpson and Ron Goldman.
 See that at kgov,com/simpson where Enyart and Doug McBurney pay the most money ever for two O.J.
 Simpson jerseys (the ones that were hanging in his Brentwood home) which they then burned on the steps of the L.A. courthouse while calling for reforms in America's criminal justice system to prevent obvious murderers from being so often acquitted: